XiaoLirui/LLM_Project/README.md

 - Minsearch for full-text search
 - Flask as the API interface
 - Grafana for monitoring and MongoDB as the backend for it
-- OpenAI and Huggingface models as an LLM
+- OpenAI and Huggingface models(deepset/roberta-base-squad2) as an LLM

 ## Preparation